keu/docs/astro/cli-reference/astrocloud-dev-init.md

 ## Description

-Initialize an [Astronomer project](create-project.md) in an empty local directory.
-An Astronomer project contains the set of files necessary to run Airflow, including dedicated folders for your DAG files, plugins, and dependencies.
-An Astronomer project can be either run locally with `astro dev start` or pushed to Astronomer via `astro deploy`.
+Initialize an [Astro project](create-project.md) in an empty local directory.
+An Astro project contains the set of files necessary to run Airflow, including dedicated folders for your DAG files, plugins, and dependencies.
+An Astro project can be either run locally with `astro dev start` or pushed to Astronomer via `astro deploy`.

 ## Usage